cassandre-tech/cassandre-trading-bot/docs/docs/learn/graphql-api.md

+---
+lang: en-US
+title: GraphQL API
+description: Learn how to add our GraphQL API to your bot to query your data from third-party software
+---
 # GraphQL API

 ## Overview
-Cassandre GraphQL API allows you to ONLY query your data (balances, strategies, orders, trades and positions).
+Cassandre GraphQL API allows you to query your data (balances, strategies, orders, trades and positions).

 ## Installation
-To deploy the GraphQLAPI, just add this spring boot starter to your pom:
+To deploy the GraphQL API on your bot, just add this spring boot starter to your pom:
 ```xml
 <dependency>
     <groupId>tech.cassandre.trading.bot</groupId>